artemstepanenko/Dekoter/README.md

 ## Why Dekoter

 You might have noticed a few cats here and there.
+There's a reason.
-"Kot" in some slavic languages means "cat" and sounds similar to "code".
+"Kot" in some slavic languages means "cat", and it sounds similar to "code".

+"enkot" -> "encode"
+"dekot" -> "decode"
+"koter" -> "coder"
+"koting" -> "coding"
+"dekoter" -> "decoder"

 ## Collaboration